litexlang/litex-official-documents/Tutorial/Set_Theory.md

 Yet, through decades of relentless pursuit of mathematical truth, Cantor's once-controversial theories about the infinite would eventually be recognized as the bedrock upon which all of modern mathematics rests.

 Just as the history of natural science has shown time and again, the most profound truths are often the easiest to grasp.
 Everyone can understand the syllogism, yet it is almost the entire foundation of mathematical reasoning.
 Set theory, at its advanced levels, can become very difficult, but one of its great virtues is that we don't need to master the deepest parts.
 It is enough to learn just what is necessary to handle everyday mathematics.
 In fact, when it comes to writing Litex, all the set theory you need can be learned in just five minutes.

+Zermelo–Fraenkel set theory, named after mathematicians Ernst Zermelo and Abraham Fraenkel, is an axiomatic system proposed in the early twentieth century to formulate a theory of sets free of paradoxes such as Russell's paradox.
+Today, Zermelo–Fraenkel set theory with the historically controversial axiom of choice (AC) included has become the standard form of axiomatic set theory and serves as the most common foundation of mathematics.
+When the axiom of choice is included, the system is abbreviated as ZFC (where C stands for "choice"),[1] while ZF refers to Zermelo–Fraenkel set theory without the axiom of choice.

+Informally,[2] Zermelo–Fraenkel set theory aims to formalize a single primitive notion: that of a hereditary well-founded set.
+In this framework, all entities in the universe of discourse are such sets.
+Consequently, the axioms of Zermelo–Fraenkel set theory refer only to pure sets and prevent its models from containing urelements—elements that are not themselves sets.
+Additionally, proper classes—collections of mathematical objects defined by a shared property that are too large to be sets—can only be treated indirectly.

 Litex chooses set theory as its foundation precisely because it is the most accessible to ordinary people.
 If you need a more powerful axiomatic system than set theory, you can turn to other, more abstract formal languages such as Lean, Coq, and Isabelle, which are built on type theory and other advanced foundations.
 But for most people and most mathematical tasks, set theory provides the perfect balance of simplicity and power.